osalabs/osafw-asp.net/README.md

 ## Installation
 1. put contents of `/www` into your webserver's public html folder
-2. edit `/www/web.config` for db settings
+2. edit `/www/web.config` for database connection_string
-3. create database from `/www/App_Data/sql/database.sql`
+3. create database from `/www/App_Data/sql/fwdatabase.sql`
 4. open site in your browser and login with credentials as defined in database.sql (remember to change password)

 ## Documentation